mgmtd/ecli/README.md

 An Erlang/OTP application providing an online command line interface.

-Provides a collection of parts designed to make it easy to build telecom style command line access to a system.
+Provides a collection of libraries designed to make it easy to build telecom style command line access to a system.
 Features:

 * Small C program 'cli' to access the command line via a unix domain socket